m4ck-y/FormFlow/backend/docs/my_arquitecture/question/conditional.md

     @classmethod
     def prepare_condition_for_db(cls, v):
-        """Convierte condition según el motor de BD""" if v and isinstance(v, Conditional):
+        """Convierte condition según el motor de BD""" if v and isinstance(v, SchemaCondition):
             from app.config.db import is_db_postgres

             if not is_db_postgres():